Quick Potty Training Tips

 It's not personal. it's just business.

-- REWARD the puppy with a tiny treat, praise and petting within 1-2 seconds of elimination!
-If you have a safely fenced area, take off the leash and allow a play time after pottying as a "life reward."
+REWARD the puppy with a tiny, smelly treat, praise and petting within 1-2 seconds of elimination!
+If you have a safely fenced area, take off the leash and allow a playtime after pottying as a "life reward."
 Never spank a dog or rub a dog's face in urine or feces.
 You are teaching an infant animal of another species - living in your house - where to eliminate.
 Eliminating is not a moral decision.
 It is a bodily function.
 If you "catch them in the act," interrupt if they haven't already started and take them to their toilet area.
 If they are in the middle of "going," let them finish and clean it up.
 Then hit yourself over the head with a rolled-up newspaper for letting it happen.

 BE FAIR.
 How long can they hold it while confined?
 Here is a rule of thumb: the number of months in age + 1 hour.
 For example, during waking hours, an eight-week-old puppy can usually "hold it" for three hours.
 During the night, it is quiet, there is no eating and drinking or physical activity; therefore, no elimination.
 When an eight-week-old puppy is out of confinement during waking hours, he or she may only be able to "hold it" 15-20 minutes.

 KEEP YOUR VETERINARIAN'S NUMBER HANDY.
 Make an appointment if you see changes in frequency of urination such as "going" outdoors and then "going" again shortly after coming back indoors, squatting without sniffing first and urinating a little bit, taking a few steps and urinating a bit more, or if you notice excessive water intake or "peeing a lake."
 When there is a medical issue slowing your puppy's housetraining, your puppy will not cry out in pain and you will rarely see blood.